olviia/TUS-Control-Room/PfC/Assets/docs/NdiSender_AudioBuffering_fix.md

 ### Manual Recovery

-If audio stops (e.g., when NdiReceiver enables audio), you can manually restart:
+If audio stops (e.g., when NdiReceiver enables audio), you can manually restart the AudioSource by toggling it off and on again in the Inspector, or by restarting play mode.
-1. Right-click **AudioListenerIndividualBridge** in Inspector
-2. Select **"Debug Audio State"** to check status
-3. Select **"Restart Audio Source"** to restart playback

 ---